About muston Down

 Haylage is included in our pricing.

-Regular visits from Equine Dentist, Farriers and Physio.
+Regular visits from Equine Dentists, Farriers and Physio.

 Individual turnout (shared grazing if preffered/possible) with an electric tape/ strip grazing system.